kuhnrl30/kuhnrl30.github.io/resume/index.md

 Examine contractor accounting practices for compliance with Department of Defense procurement regulations to ensure taxpayer dollars are spent on reasonable contract prices.
 <div class="hidden-sm-down">
 <ul>
 	<li><b>Lead a team of auditors</b> in large and complex assignments.
-Result: Effective engagement planning to align audit procedures with customer expectations resulted in a 60% cycle time reduction.   </li>
+Result: Effective engagement planning to align audit procedures with customer expectations resulted in a 60% cycle time reduction.</li>
-	<li>Use audit techniques such as interviews, inspecting documents, as well as <b>quantitative methods such as regression analysis and statistical sampling</b>.
-Complete audit programs and prepare workpapers in accordance with Generally Accepted Government Auditing Standards (GAGAS).  </li>
 	<li>Prepare audit reports to <b>clearly present results</b> in accordance with defined audit program steps by streamlining the report to focus discussion with stakeholders on recommendations.
 Result: Reports are now 30% shorter, with concise summary findings and recommendations.</li>
 	<li><b>Develop team competencies</b> through informal training sessions in statistical sampling and regression analysis.
 Result: These procedures are now regularly incorporated in the audit plans to provide reliable support for recommendations.</li>
 	<li>Responsible for <b>special projects</b> such as coordinating audit approaches with other audit offices, aggregating and reporting cost data from multiple contractor locations, and researching auditing standards.
 Result:  Developed a network with other agency offices to facilitate sharing best practices.</li>